peter-mount/fileserver/README.md

 -------------------- | ------------- | -------
 CONFIGURATION_DIR | /opt/fileserver/etc | the location in the image of the configuration files
-FILESYSTEM_BASE | /opt/fileserver/data | the location in the image of where the filesystems are stored PREFER_IPv6_ADDRESSES | _not defined_ | Set if you want the fileserver to prefer IPv6 addresses when performing DNS lookups.
+FILESYSTEM_BASE | /opt/fileserver/data | the location in the image of where the filesystems are stored AWS_CREDENTIAL_PROFILES_FILE | /opt/fileserver/etc/.aws | the location of the AWS credentials.
+Only required if proxying S3 buckets.
+PREFER_IPv6_ADDRESSES | _not defined_ | Set if you want the fileserver to prefer IPv6 addresses when performing DNS lookups.
 This is the equivalent of passing -Djava.net.preferIPv6Addresses=true to the JVM.
 TIMEZONE | time zone of host | Set the timezone of the server RUNJDWP | _not defined_ | If set the port to listen for a debugger to attach.
 The server will not start until the debugger attaches if this is set